 Advertising: Violations of NASD Conduct Rules 2210(d)(1) and (d)(2) and 2110.
-As described above, Merrill Lynch issued research reports on 24/7 Media, Inc., Lifeminders, Inc., Homestore.com, Inc., Excite@Home, and Internet Capital Group, Inc.
+As described above, Blodget issued research reports on InfoSpace, Inc., 24/7 Media, Inc., Lifeminders, Inc., Homestore.com, Inc., Excite@Home, and Internet Capital Group, Inc. that were not based on principles of fair dealing and good faith and did not provide a sound basis for evaluating facts, contained exaggerated or unwarranted claims about these companies, and/or contained opinions for which there was no reasonable basis.
+As a result, Blodget violated NASD Conduct Rules 2210(d)(1) and (d)(2) and 2110.